Schmuck Bait: Western Animation

 - SpongeBob SquarePants

-- At the cheapskate convention contest, a video of Mr. Krabs puts out a sign for free Krabby patties.
+- At the cheapskate convention contest (in "Kracked Krabs" of Season 7), a video shows Mr. Krabs putting out a sign for free Krabby patties.
 Everyone comes in but is charged for every footstep.

 - In the same episode, another crab is shown ringing up a bag of chips three times.
 The reason is three times more flavor equals three times the cost.